healthdisparities/pastrami/README.md

 # Pastrami
 Pastrami is a novel, scalable computational algorithm for rapid human ancestry estimation at population-, subcontinental- and continental-levels.
 Pastrami works on two key methodologies: exact haplotype matching and non-negative least square (NNLS) optimization.

 Codebase stage: development
-Developers and maintainers: Andrew Conley, Lavanya Rishishwar
+Developers and maintainers: Andrew Conley, Lavanya Rishishwar, Shivam Sharma
+Testers: Lavanya Rishishwar, Shivam Sharma, Emily Norris

 ## Installation
 We are working on improving the user experience with Pastrami.
 This section will be updated in near future with easier installation procedure for pastrami and it's dependencies.